When universal edge-colored directed graph $C^*$-algebras are exact: Some non-exact algebras

-We will in what follows do a case by case analysis which will allow us to completely answer the question of exactness for $p_v C^*(G,\chi) p_v$ for a vertex $v$.
-For the most part this analysis rests on considering the projections associated to ranges of edges in the directed graph.
+We will in what follows do a case by case analysis which will allow us to completely answer the question of exactness for $C^*(G, \chi)$.
+For the most part this analysis rests on excluding subalgebras of the type in Proposition \ref{non-exact} using the projections associated to vertices in the directed graph.
 We consider how such projections can ``propagate'' through the graph and then consider the added complications that cycles in the undirected graph give rise to.